MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml-introduction.md

 OneClass SVM | anomaly detection | Credit card fraud detection Fast Tree | binary classification, regression | Page ranking by search Fast Forest | binary classification, regression | Churn Prediction Neural Network | binary and multiclass classification, regression | Check signature recognition, OCR, Click Prediction Logistic regression | binary and multiclass classification | Classifying sentiments from feedback

-For more information, see [MicrosoftML functions](microsoftml/microsoftml-introduction.md)and the documentation for the individual transforms and functions in the product help.
+For more information, see [MicrosoftML functions](microsoftml/microsoftml.md) and the documentation for the individual transforms and functions in the product help.

 ## Getting started with MicrosoftML

 MicrosoftML functions are provided through the **MicrosoftML** package installed for free in [Microsoft R Client](r-client.md) or commercially in [Microsoft R Server](rserver.md) on supported platforms.

 ## Working with MicrosoftML

 Data scientists and developers can include MicrosoftML functions in custom script or solutions that run locally against R Client or remotely on R Server.

 A common workflow is to write the initial code or script against a subset of data on a local computer, change the compute context to specify a large set of data on a big data platform, and then operationalize the solution by deploying it to the target environment, making it accessible to users.

 ## See Also

 [Introduction to Microsoft R](microsoft-r-getting-started.md)

 [Diving into data analysis in Microsoft R](data-analysis-in-microsoft-r.md)